Theistic evolution

 Supporters of theistic evolution generally attempt to harmonize evolutionary thought with belief in God and reject the conflict between religion and science; they hold that religious beliefs and scientific theories do not need to contradict each other.
+Diversity exists regarding how the two concepts of faith and science fit together.

 Definition

 Francis Collins describes theistic evolution as the position that "evolution is real, but that it was set in motion by God", and characterizes it as accepting "that evolution occurred as biologists describe it, but under the direction of God".
 He lists six general premises on which different versions of theistic evolution typically rest.
 They include: